Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.JobRouter/samples/Sample2_ClassificationWithWorkerSelectorAsync.md

 // Set up queue
 var distributionPolicyId = "distribution-policy-id-4";
-var distributionPolicy = await routerClient.CreateDistributionPolicyAsync(
+var distributionPolicy = await routerAdministrationClient.CreateDistributionPolicyAsync(
+    new CreateDistributionPolicyOptions(
-    id: distributionPolicyId,
+        distributionPolicyId: distributionPolicyId,
-    offerTtlSeconds: 5 * 60,
+        offerTtl: TimeSpan.FromMinutes(5),
-    mode: new LongestIdleMode(),
+        mode: new LongestIdleMode())
-    new CreateDistributionPolicyOptions()
     {
         Name = "My LongestIdle Distribution Policy",
     }
     );

 var queueId = "Queue-1";
-var queue1 = await routerClient.CreateQueueAsync(
+var queue1 = await routerAdministrationClient.CreateQueueAsync(
+    new CreateQueueOptions(
-    id: queueId,
+        queueId: queueId,
-    distributionPolicyId: distributionPolicy.Value.Id,
+        distributionPolicyId: distributionPolicy.Value.Id)
-    new CreateQueueOptions()
     {
         Name = "Queue_365",
     });

 // Set up classification policy var cpId = "classification-policy-o365";
-var cp1 = await routerClient.CreateClassificationPolicyAsync(
+var cp1 = await routerAdministrationClient.CreateClassificationPolicyAsync(
-    id: cpId,
-    new CreateClassificationPolicyOptions()
+    new CreateClassificationPolicyOptions(classificationPolicyId: cpId)
     {
         Name = "Classification_Policy_O365_XBOX",
         WorkerSelectors = new List<WorkerSelectorAttachment>()
         {
-            new PassThroughWorkerSelector("Location", LabelOperator.Equal),
+            new PassThroughWorkerSelectorAttachment("Location", LabelOperator.Equal),
-            new PassThroughWorkerSelector("Geo", LabelOperator.Equal),
+            new PassThroughWorkerSelectorAttachment("Geo", LabelOperator.Equal),
-            new PassThroughWorkerSelector("Language", LabelOperator.Equal),
+            new PassThroughWorkerSelectorAttachment("Language", LabelOperator.Equal),
-            new PassThroughWorkerSelector("Dept", LabelOperator.Equal),
+            new PassThroughWorkerSelectorAttachment("Dept", LabelOperator.Equal),
-            new StaticWorkerSelector(new WorkerSelector("Skill_English_Lvl", LabelOperator.GreaterThanEqual, new LabelValue(5))),
+            new StaticWorkerSelectorAttachment(new WorkerSelector("Skill_English_Lvl", LabelOperator.GreaterThanEqual, new LabelValue(5))),
         }
     });

 // Set up jobs
-var jobO365 = await routerClient.CreateJobWithClassificationPolicyAsync(
+var jobO365 = await routerClient.CreateJobAsync(
-    id: "jobO365",
-    channelId: "general",
+    new CreateJobWithClassificationPolicyOptions(jobId: "jobO365", channelId: "general", classificationPolicyId: cp1.Value.Id)
-    classificationPolicyId: cp1.Value.Id,
-    new CreateJobWithClassificationPolicyOptions()
     {
         ChannelReference = "12345",
         QueueId = queueId, // We only want to attach WorkerSelectors with classification policy this time, so we will specify queueId
         Priority = 10, // We only want to attach WorkerSelectors with classification policy this time, so we will specify priority
-        Labels = new LabelCollection() // we will attach a label to the job which will affects its classification {
+        Labels = new Dictionary<string, LabelValue>() // we will attach a label to the job which will affects its classification
+        {
             ["Location"] = new LabelValue("United States"),
             ["Geo"] = new LabelValue("NA"),